Catherine Joy Watson

 Advanced Cert Clinical Supervision (face to face and online)

-Hello, I'm Catherine and I'm in your corner.
-Whatever the current issues and goals may be that you'd like to work on, I'll be the therapeutic life coach to accompany you in this part of your life journey.
-Take a seat in Catherine's Corner, a space where you can be yourself and where I will be myself, where you can bring what is concerning you and we can decide on a personalised plan to help you move forward and find fulfilment and healing.
+Hello, I'm Catherine Joy Watson and I'm in your corner.
+I'd love to meet you and see whether I could be the therapeutic life coach to help you recover your joy.
+Take a seat in a compassionate safe space where you can be yourself and I will be myself, where you can bring what is concerning you and we can decide on a personalised plan to help you move forward and find fulfilment and healing.

 Originally trained in Carl Rogers' Person-Centred Counselling (University of East Anglia PGDip) and with 11 years experience of working as a counsellor/psychotherapist in the UK, I hold the core conditions of empathy, acceptance and realness in the therapeutic relationship as key to unlocking your breakthroughs and personal growth.
 I have a broad background in Psychology, having completed the MSc in Experimental Psychology at the University of Sussex.
 I am an accredited member of the British Association for Counselling and Psychotherapy.
 I am qualified in EMDR (Eye Movement Desensitisation and Reprocessing) which is a specialised treatment for trauma.
 I have a Certificate in Coaching informed by the Cognitive Behavioural approach (Training organisation: Centre for Coaching).

 This is the About page, so let me be real with you.
 I am someone who has found purpose and growth from the most difficult experiences of my own life.
+Although my middle name is Joy, my story has not always reflected this.
 I lost a parent to cancer after a 10 year illness during my adolescence.
 I then struggled with mental illness in my 20s and eventually became free from this after several years.
 I experienced painful relational situations as an adult and traced back in time to find healing for the childhood experiences that influenced my later responses.
 My experience of living with undiagnosed dyspraxia until my diagnosis during lockdown has been a key area where I have learned self-acceptance over the years through living with limitation and hidden disability.
-I share these things to give you hope that you too can overcome your difficulties.
+I share these things to give you hope that you too can recover your joy.
 I am now living in my values and purpose by helping others.
 You too can use even painful past experiences as a seed of growth for your life and destiny.
 Some of my keys to breakthrough were found in trauma therapy, coaching and counselling, restoration of my relationships with others and healing from past hurts.
 The greatest source of strength I find is in my Christian faith which has helped me persevere and given me hope through all my challenges.
 I now work with many issues but some of my special interests are in the areas closest to my heart; relationships, trauma, loss, neurodiversity and spirituality/faith.

 My psychotherapeutic life coaching sessions are a service where I blend together my coaching and counselling skills, using various tools and methodologies for a tailored approach which focuses not only on relieving distress in the present but also on proactively helping the process of creating the life you desire going forward.
 Whether you require trauma-focused work to heal from your past, an accompanying presence alongside your journey in the here and now or a way past limiting beliefs towards workable strategies, fulfilled dreams and realised goals, Catherine's Corner can assist.

-I look forward to accompanying you on your journey of understanding, healing and becoming you.
+I look forward to accompanying you on your journey of joy recovery, though understanding, healing and becoming you.

 Life Coaching